spren9er/pt-search/README.md

 ## Acknowlegdements

-The rudimentary code base is used from the excellent Atom package [https://github.com/antelle/atom-codesearch](https://github.com/antelle/atom-codesearch), which has been adapted for usage of `pt`.
+The rudimentary code is used from the excellent Atom package [https://github.com/antelle/atom-codesearch](https://github.com/antelle/atom-codesearch), which has been adapted for usage of `pt`.